talunamendes/audio-transcription/README.md

 This project provides a set of scripts to extract audio from video files and transcribe it into text using OpenAI's `whisper-base` model.
 The workflow is optimized for macOS and utilizes hardware acceleration (Apple GPU via MPS or Nvidia via CUDA), if available.

+PS: this project was created by using Gemini (2.5 Pro preview)
 ---

 ## Features